-The forum builds upon a wide range of research activities at the University.
-It aims to explore common areas of interest which cut across narrow disciplinary, professional and geographical interests, thus laying the foundations for productive dialogue, exchange and cooperation.
+The forum builds on a wide range of research activities at the University.
+It aims to explore common areas of interest that cut across narrow disciplinary, professional and geographical interests, helping to lay the foundations for productive dialogue, exchange and cooperation.
 The forum will invite academic participants from across the University and PhD students.
 External participants and speakers will also be invited.

-The Interdisciplinary Research Forum (IRF) aims to provide a focal point within the University for research concerning key contemporary societal trends and issues, based on London Met researcher areas of expertise (plus externals).
-The IRF will be strongly inter-disciplinary in its conception and will actively encourage participation from all areas of the humanities, social and natural sciences.
-Furthermore, it will place emphasis on the involvement of practitioner and policymaker audiences – through direct participation and knowledge exchange.
+The Interdisciplinary Research Forum (IRF) aims to provide a focal point within the University for research concerning key contemporary societal trends and issues, based on London Met researcher areas of expertise and external expertise.
+The IRF will be strongly inter-disciplinary in its conception and will actively encourage participation from all areas of humanities, social and natural sciences.
+The forum will also place emphasis on the involvement of practitioner and policymaker audiences – through direct participation and knowledge exchange.

-- To enhance the impact of LMU research.
+- To enhance the impact of London Met's research.

 Convened by Professor Svetlana Stephenson and Professor Gary McLean, events will be workshop-based and run on a bimonthly schedule, with a wide range of interdisciplinary topics up for discussion, such as vaccines, the antivaxx movement and public policy and public shaming.

-Follow the Research and Postgraduate Office on Eventbrite for notifications of future IRF events.
+Follow the Research and Postgraduate Office on Eventbrite, for notifications of future Interdisciplinary Research Forum events.